sparkfabrik/android-build-action/README.md

 Tested with Ionic, React Native and native android projects.

+## New in 1.3.2

+- Bundler is now installed with `setup-ruby` action.

 ## New in 1.3.0

 - Optional Ruby version: using the `ruby-version` property you can specify Ruby version you wish to use.
 If missing latest Ruby version available will be used.